American Research and Competitiveness Act of 2014

 The bill was introduced into the United States House of Representatives during the 113th United States Congress.

 On May 9, 2014, the bill passed the House.
 It was received by the Senate on May 12, 2014, but as of December 21 it had not been placed on the calendar.

+In 2015, Congress made permanent the research and development tax credit.

 Background

 The Research & Experimentation Tax Credit or the R&D Tax Credit is a general business tax credit for companies that are incurring R&D expenses in the United States.
 The R&D Tax Credit was originally introduced in the Economic Recovery Tax Act of 1981 sponsored by U.S. Representative Jack Kemp and U.S. Senator William Roth.
-Since the credit's original expiration date of December 31, 1985, the credit has expired eight times and has been extended fourteen times.
-The current extension expired on December 31, 2013.
+Since the credit's original expiration date of December 31, 1985, the credit has expired eight times and has been extended fifteen times.
+The last extension expired on December 31, 2014, and In 2015, Congress made permanent the research and development tax credit in a measure of the government spending bill.

 Provisions of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

 The American Research and Competitiveness Act of 2014 would amend the Internal Revenue Code to establish a permanent research tax credit that allows for: (1) 20% of the qualified or basic research expenses that exceed 50% of the average qualified or basic research expenses for the 3 preceding taxable years, and (2) 20% of amounts paid to an energy research consortium for energy research.
 The bill would reduce such credit rate to 10% if a taxpayer has no qualified research expenses in any one of the 3 preceding taxable years.